From the Top End of the Northern Territory to Far North Queensland, I think August may have been our biggest driving month of the whole trip.

 June was spent entirely in Australia’s Red Centre region, which is pretty much smack dab in the middle of the country.

 I don’t know about you, but in my mind the Outback is a place that’s perpetually HOT.

 This month we begrudgingly left the coast and summer behind for winter in the Outback!

 The bulk of May was spent in northern South Australia before we crossed the border into the Northern Territory.

 This Sydney to Broken Hill road trip post was originally published on 1 January 2019 and last updated on 4 September 2022.

-A couple months ago, my #1 road trip buddy Marijs and I made the long drive from Sydney to Broken Hill and got to experience the Outback of New South Wales.
+In November 2018, my #1 road trip buddy Marijs and I made the long drive from Sydney to Broken Hill and got to experience Outback NSW for the first time.

-Coober Pedy is probably the most well-known (read: touristy) mining town in Australia, but if there’s anything I learned on my recent road trip through Outback New South Wales, it’s that this country’s got plenty of other mining towns.
+Coober Pedy is probably the most well-known (read: touristy) mining town in Australia, but if there’s anything I learned on my recent road trip from Sydney to Broken Hill through Outback New South Wales, it’s that this country’s got plenty of other mining towns.